Your reputation precedes you.

 *Scroll below to read bios of the members.

-Matthew is a 2L day student.
-In addition to Honor Board, he is also a Teaching Assistant for Professor Wehle's Civil Procedure I/ILS class.
+Matthew is a 3L day student.
+In addition to Honor Board, he serves as Editor in Chief of Law Review and served as a Teaching Assistant for Professor Wehle's Civil Procedure I/ILS class.
 Prior to law school, Matthew earned an MBA and spent eight years as a federal law enforcement officer with the United States Secret Service.
 Matthew enjoys spending time with his wife Laura, and his daughter Madison.

 Beatrice Campbell is a 3L evening law student and a second year member on the Honor Board.
 In addition to being on the Honor Board, she is an associate comments editor for Law Review, a Teaching Assistant to Kimberly Wehle for Civil Procedure I, a Research Assistant for Kimberly Wehle, a Legal Writing Fellow and a member of the Black Law Students Association.
 She also works full-time as a law clerk for the law firm Murphy, Falcon and Murphy.

-Alexis is a 2L day student.
+Alexis is a 3L day student.
 Alexis is originally from New Jersey but found a permanent home in Maryland after attending Towson University with a Sociology degree and a Chemistry minor.
-In addition to the Honor Board, she is a Research Assistant for Professor Modesitt.
-Alexis is a member of the Women's Bar Association, Law Review and a Teaching Assistant for Professor Hayes' ILS class.
-In her free time, she enjoys being a dog mom to her Border Collie mix, Murphy, fishing, and traveling.
+In addition to the Honor Board, she is a member of the Women's Bar Association, Production Editor of the Law Review and a Student Attorney of the Bronfein Family Law Clinic.
+In her free time, she enjoys being a dog mom to her Border Collie mix, Murphy, cooking, and traveling.

 Justin is a 2L evening student.
 He works full time as Law Clerk at a real estate law firm in Towson, MD.
 He is also a member of the SBA Executive Cabinet, as the student's liaison to the Maryland State Bar Associations Young Lawyers Section.
 When not working or studying, Justin enjoys golfing (not well), snowboarding, all things Boston sports, and spending time with his family.

-Brendan is a third-year evening student.
-In addition to serving on the Honor Board, Brendan is also a member of the National Moot Court team.
+Brendan is a fourth-year evening student graduating in Spring 2019.
+In addition to serving on the Honor Board, Brendan is also a member of the Bob Parsons Veterans Advocacy Clinic and a criminal law teaching scholar.
 Brendan works at the Centers for Medicare and Medicaid Services as a Health Insurance Specialist in the Center for Clinical Standards and Quality.
 He completed his undergraduate degree in Philosophy at St. Mary's College of Maryland and his graduate degree in Bioethics at New York University.
 In his free time, Brendan enjoys sailing with his wife on Maryland's Eastern Shore.

 Saad is a 2L Day Student.
 In addition to his involvement on the honor board, he serves as Vice President of the Muslim Law Students Association and a Barbri Rep. Saad also serves as the National Program Coordinator for a top rated national relief organization by Charity Navigator, ICNA Relief USA, and currently, is in his first term as one of nine elected individuals on the council for the Islamic Society of Baltimore.
 In 2015, Saad was a plaque recipient for providing outstanding humanitarian relief by Helping Hand for Relief and Development.
 He is a self proclaimed "foodie" and an avid sports fan.

-John is a third-year evening student and a first year member of the Honor Board.
+John is a fourth-year evening student and a second year member of the Honor Board.
 He is also a Civil Procedure I Law Scholar for Professor Lynch and member of Phi Delta Phi.
 Outside of the law school, John is a Manager of Political Activity Compliance at Deloitte LLP.
-He lives in Towson with his wife and two children.
+He lives in Towson with his wife, two children, and two dogs.
 Formerly, John was a member of the U.S. Adaptive Ski Team and competed in the Vancouver 2010 Paralympic Winter Games.
 He graduated from Ithaca College in 2007.